 No Plastic Shop sells a variety of plastic-free kitchen, bathroom and home items from hand-selected ethical brands.
 They also have a vegan section making it easier to shop for things free of animal-products.
 No Plastic Shop ships UK-wide and to the rest of the EU.

-Ships from the UK, website
+Ships from the UK, online shop

 Zero Waste Club